Light Therapy for Dermatitis and Eczema

 Dermatitis, also called eczema, is an inflammation of the skin.
 It can have many causes and occur in many types.
 Generally, dermatitis involves swollen, reddened and itchy skin.
 Dermatitis is common, not life-threatening and not contagious, but it can make you feel uncomfortable and self-conscious.
-A combination of self-care steps and medications can help you treat dermatitis and its symptoms – but some drugs have very dangerous side effects.
+A combination of self-care steps and medications can help you treat dermatitis and its symptoms – but some drugs have hazardous side effects.

 Dermatitis or eczema is often drier and covers more area than the typical psoriasis case.
 It can often be mistaken for psoriasis and vice versa.
 Dermatitis occurs in several types, each with distinct signs and symptoms.
-For this reason each person should have their condition professionally diagnosed by a dermatologist or their doctor.
+For this reason, each person should have their condition professionally diagnosed by a dermatologist or their doctor.

-A number of health conditions, allergies, genetic factors, physical and mental stress, and irritants can cause Dermatitis.
+Several health conditions, allergies, genetic factors, physical and mental stress, and irritants can cause Dermatitis.

 It is free from the common and sometimes- dangerous side effects of many of the drugs in common use today.
-If used properly there are almost no side effects.
+If used properly, there are almost no side effects.
 It is not a gimmick or passing “new age” therapy.
 It has been scientifically proven time and time again.

 For millions of people who suffer from vitiligo, a disease in which patients experience a complete loss of pigment in localized areas of the skin, this feeling is one they know all too well.
-In a new study by dermatologist Henry W. Lim, MD, chairman of the department of dermatology at Henry Ford Hospital, Detroit, Mich., the effectiveness of narrow-band UVB (NB-UVB) phototherapy as treatment for vitiligo was examined in a small sampling of patients.
+In a new study by dermatologist Henry W. Lim, MD, chairman of the department of dermatology at Henry Ford Hospital, Detroit, Mich., the effectiveness of narrow-band UVB (NB-UVB) phototherapy as a treatment for vitiligo was examined in a small sampling of patients.
 The results of the study are promising for this often hard-to-treat skin condition.
-After completing an average of 19 treatments with NB-UVB phototherapy, five of the seven vitiligo patients that participated in the study showed greater than 75 percent repigmentation.
+After completing an average of 19 treatments with NB-UVB phototherapy, five of the seven vitiligo patients that participated in the study showed greater than 75 per cent repigmentation.
 Additionally, one patient has remained repigmented 11 months after phototherapy was discontinued.
-“The successful repigmentation that these patients experienced is quite remarkable,” explained Dr. Lim, co-author of “Narrow-Band Ultraviolet B is a Useful and Well-Tolerated Treatment for Vitiligo” published in the June 2001 issue of the Journal of the American Academy of Dermatology.
+“The successful repigmentation that these patients experienced is quite remarkable,” explained Dr Lim, co-author of “Narrow-Band Ultraviolet B is a Useful and Well-Tolerated Treatment for Vitiligo” published in the June 2001 issue of the Journal of the American Academy of Dermatology.
 “Vitiligo is a difficult skin condition to treat, and patients are often frustrated because results from some of the other current treatments are not nearly as favourable.
 “Vitiligo is a disease in which patients have a complete loss of pigment in localized areas of the skin.
 These areas, often around the mouth and eyes, become completely white.
 As a result, vitiligo can be cosmetically disfiguring, especially for dark-skinned people.
-Vitiligo affects 1 percent to 2 percent of the worldwide population and about half of the people who develop it do so before the age of 20.
-About one fifth of those with vitiligo have a family member with this condition.
+Vitiligo affects 1 per cent to 2 per cent of the worldwide population and about half of the people who develop it do so before the age of 20.
+About one-fifth of those with vitiligo have a family member with this condition.
 Vitiligo usually affects both sides of the body, and although the cause is generally not known, it is believed to be an autoimmune process.
-During the twelve-month trial period, 11 patients participated in Dr. Lim’s study.
-Therapy was administered three times a week and affected segments of the body were treated with NB-UVB, a light source that emits a very narrow spectrum of UVB, the portion of sunlight that causes sunburn.
+During the twelve-month trial period, 11 patients participated in Dr Lim’s study.
+Therapy was administered three times a week, and affected segments of the body were treated with NB-UVB, a light source that emits a very narrow spectrum of UVB, the portion of sunlight that causes sunburn.